 Essential Insurance Policies for Your Facility

-At a minimum, your manufacturing operation should secure the following core coverages:
+At a minimum, your operation should secure these core coverages:

-- General Liability Insurance: This is foundational.
-It protects your business from third-party claims of bodily injury or property damage.
-For instance, if a visitor were injured on your premises or if a non-employee claimed harm from exposure to operations, this policy would cover associated legal fees and settlements.
+- General Liability Insurance: This is your foundation.
+It covers third-party claims of bodily injury or property damage.
+Say a visitor slips on your factory floor—this policy handles the legal fees and settlements.

-- Commercial Property Insurance: This safeguards your physical assets-the building, manufacturing equipment, inventory of raw materials (like vitamins, gelatin, or pectin), and finished goods.
-It typically covers losses from events like fire, theft, or severe weather.
-You may also consider Business Interruption Insurance as an add-on, which helps replace lost income and cover operating expenses if a covered disaster forces a temporary shutdown.
+- Commercial Property Insurance: Safeguards your physical assets: building, equipment, raw materials (vitamins, gelatin, pectin), and finished stock.
+Covers fire, theft, storms.
+Add Business Interruption Insurance—it replaces lost income and covers expenses if a disaster forces a shutdown.

-- Workers' Compensation Insurance: Legally required in almost every state, this covers medical costs and lost wages for employees who suffer work-related injuries or illnesses.
-In a manufacturing setting with machinery, hot cookers, and moving parts, this coverage is non-negotiable.
+- Workers' Compensation Insurance: Required in almost every state.
+Covers medical bills and lost wages for employees hurt on the job.
+In a factory with machinery and hot cookers, this is non-negotiable.

 Highly Recommended Additional Coverages

-- Commercial Auto Insurance: Necessary if your company owns vehicles used for deliveries, shipping samples, or other business purposes.
+- Commercial Auto Insurance: Needed if your company runs vehicles for deliveries, sampling, or other business.

-- Cyber Liability Insurance: If you store customer data, financial information, or proprietary formulas electronically, this policy helps respond to data breaches, ransomware attacks, and other cyber incidents.
+- Cyber Liability Insurance: If you store customer data, payment info, or proprietary formulas electronically, this covers data breaches and ransomware attacks.

-- Umbrella/Excess Liability Insurance: This provides an extra layer of liability protection above the limits of your general, auto, and employer's liability policies.
-It's a cost-effective way to gain significantly higher coverage limits for catastrophic claims.
+- Umbrella/Excess Liability Insurance: Extra liability coverage beyond your general, auto, and employer's policies.
+Cost-effective way to handle catastrophic claims.

 Consulting with a Specialist is Key